kmmankad/ENC28J60-PSoC3/readme.txt

 ENC28J60 with the PSoC3
 ----------------------

-This project aims to create an Internet connected PSoC3 based device.
+This project is basically an open source TCP/IP network stack,based around the ENC28J60 and a PSoC3 chip controlling it.

 Current status:
 -ENC28J60 Hardware Test Code Done.(ENC28J60-HWTest.cydsn)